tariq-abdulghani/github-demo/README.md

 * git commit -m "< comment >"
 * git push < remote > < branch >
 * git pull < remote > < branch >

+## Undoing Things:
+* git restore --staged < file >..." to unstage.
+* git restore < file >..." to discard changes in working directory

+## Moving / Deleting files:
+* git mv < old_name > < new_name >
+* git rm < file_name > #removes file that is tracked
+  for deleted files if we want to revert deleting we need to do it in two steps first restore --staged second restore

+  because unstaging  means just don't put changes in staging state but restoring the file is just discard the last changes.

+## Utils:
+* git log